jjak0b/ansible_farm/docs/roles/guest_provision.md

-Role Name
+guest_provision
 =========

-This role provision VMs with custom VM lifecycle phases organized in snapshotted phases
+This role provision VMs with custom VM lifecycle phases organized in phases.
+This role offer a revion-based cache for an **init** phase which may helpful to avoid long setup time.

 ### The VM Guest lifecycle
 The lifecycle of the provisioned VM runs the following phases: